Chapter 1 - The Nature of Physics

 1.2Science and the Scientific Method¶

-Suppose that a budding scientist, let’s call her Chloe, then came along and noticed that there is a pattern in the theory that can be described much more succinctly and generally than by using a giant table.
+Suppose that a budding scientist, let’s call her Chloe, noticed that there is a pattern in the data that can be described much more succinctly and generally than by using a long table.
 In particular, suppose that she notices that, mathematically, the time, , that it takes for a tennis ball to drop a height, , is proportional to the square root of the height:

-Chloe’s “Theory of Tennis Ball Drop Times” is appealing because it is succinct, and it also allows us to make verifiable predictions.
-That is, using this theory, we can predict that it will take a tennis ball times longer to drop from than it will from , and then perform an experiment to verify that prediction.
-If the experiment agrees with the prediction, then we conclude that Chloe’s theory adequately describes the result of that particular experiment.
-If the experiment does not agree with the prediction, then we conclude that the theory is not an adequate description of that experiment, and we try to find a new theory.
+Chloe’s “law of falling tennis balls” is appealing because it is succinct, and because it allows us to make verifiable predictions.
+That is, using this law, we can predict that it will take a tennis ball times longer to drop from than it will from , and then perform an experiment to verify that prediction.
+If the experiment agrees with the prediction, then we conclude that Chloe’s law adequately describes the result of that particular experiment.
+If the experiment does not agree with the prediction, then we conclude that the law is not an adequate description of that experiment, and we try to find a new model or law that is more universal.

-Chloe’s theory is also appealing because it can describe not only tennis balls, but the time it takes for other objects to fall as well.
-Scientists can then set out to continue testing her theory with a wide range of objects and drop heights to see if it describes those experiments as well.
-Inevitably, they will discover situations where Chloe’s theory fails to adequately describe the time that it takes for objects to fall (can you think of an example?).
+Chloe’s law is also appealing because it can describe not only tennis balls, but the time it takes for other objects to fall as well.
+Scientists can then set out to continue testing her law with a wide range of objects and drop heights to see if it correctly predicts the outcome of those experiments.
+Inevitably, they will discover situations where Chloe’s law fails to adequately describe the time that it takes for objects to fall.
+(Can you think of an example?)

 1.3Theories, hypotheses and models¶

-A “hypothesis” is a consequence of the theory that one can test.
-From Chloe’s Theory, we have the hypothesis that an object will take times longer to fall from than from .
-We can formulate the hypothesis based on the theory and then test that hypothesis.
+A hypothesis is a question or idea about the natural world, often based on a theory or law, that can be tested.
+We can formulate a hypothesis based on the theory and then test that hypothesis.
 If the hypothesis is found to be invalidated by experiment, then either the theory is incorrect, or the hypothesis is not consistent with the theory.

-A “model” is a situation-specific description of a phenomenon based on a theory, that allows us to make a specific prediction.
-Using the example from the previous section, our theory would be that the fall time of an object is proportional to the square root of the drop height, and a model would be applying that theory to describe a tennis ball falling by .
-From the model, we can form a testable hypothesis of how long it will take the tennis ball to fall that distance.
-It is important to note that a model will almost always be an approximation of the theory applied to describe a particular phenomenon.
-For example, if Chloe’s Theory is only valid in vacuum, and we use it to model the time that it takes for an object to fall at the surface of the Earth, we may find that our model disagrees with experiment.
-We would not necessarily conclude that the theory is invalidated, if our model did not adequately apply the theory to describe the phenomenon (e.g. by forgetting to include the effect of air drag).
+A model is a situation-specific description of a phenomenon that allows us to make a specific prediction.
+A model that can be succinctly described by an equation is often called a scientific law.
+Using the example from the previous section, our model would be that the fall time of an object is proportional to the square root of the drop height, and a law would be the precise mathematical description of that model.
+From the model, we can form a testable hypothesis of how long it will take the tennis ball to fall a given distance.
+It is important to note that a model will almost always be an approximation of the theory applied to describe a particular set of conditions.
+For example, if Chloe’s law is only valid in vacuum, and we use it to model the time that it takes for an object to fall at the surface of the Earth, we may find that our model disagrees with experiment.
+We would not necessarily conclude that the law is invalidated, if our model did not adequately apply the theory to describe the phenomenon (e.g. by forgetting to include the effect of air drag).

 The word physics comes from Ancient Greek and translates to “nature” or “knowledge of nature”.
 The goal of physics is to develop theories from which mathematical models can be derived to describe our observations.
-One of the ambitious goals of physicists is to develop a single theory that describes all of nature, instead of having multiple theories to describe different categories of phenomena.
-This is in stark contrast to other fields of science, as Rutherford famously quipped: “All science is either physics or stamp collecting”.
-That is, physicists hope that there exists one single mathematical theory (like Chloe’s theory of falling objects) that describes the entire physical world.
-In Biology, for example, this would not be a reasonable goal, as one needs to describe every single living being, and there is no overarching “theory of what all living things look like”.
+One of the most ambitious goals of physicists is to develop a single theory that describes all of nature, instead of having multiple theories to describe different categories of phenomena.
+That is, physicists hope that there exists one single mathematical theory (like Chloe’s theory of falling objects) that describes the entire physical universe.
+In Biology, for example, this would not be a reasonable goal, as one needs to describe every single living being, and there is no overarching “theory of what all living things look like.”
 Currently, physicists have been able to narrow down the number of theories required to describe all of the physical world to only three, which is impressive (the theory of gravity, the theory of the strong nuclear force, and physicists have now further unified the weak nuclear force with electromagnetism to make the “electroweak force”).

 Electromagnetism describes electric charges and magnetism.
 At first, it was not realized that electricity and magnetism were connected.
 Charles Augustin de Coulomb published in 1784 the first description of how electric charges attract and repel each other.
 Magnetism was discovered in the ancient world, when people noticed that lodestone (rocks made from magnetized magnetite mineral) could attract iron tools.
 In 1819, Oersted discovered that moving electric charges could influence a compass needle, and several subsequent experiments were carried out to discover how magnets and moving electric charges interact.